pzaino/thecrowler/doc/plugins.md

   Test your plugin in isolation with sample JSON data to ensure it behaves as expected before deploying in production.

 ---

+## Time-series integration

+Plugins do not receive an implicit telemetry channel.
+A plugin can rely on the normal emitter for a supported artifact it causes to be persisted, or application code can register and emit a `custom` metric through the shipped repository/emitter interfaces after durable persistence.
+Use bounded cardinality/privacy settings and stable dedupe identity.
+See [Time-series observations and aggregates](timeseries.md#source-kinds-and-emission-timing).